 (f) A rear fog lamp of category F2 emitting more than the maximum value of category F1.

 Requirements of steady luminous intensity of the respective category shall be fulfilled automatically.

-4.7.5.
+4.7.
+Testing

+4.7.1 Testing of the lamp with respect to light sources

+Test of the lamp/device shall be carried out according to Annex 8.

+4.7.1.1 In the case where the lamp, at the discretion of the applicant, also has to be approved with LED substitute light source(s), all measurements, photometric and colorimetric, shall be repeated using the LED substitute light source(s) prescribed.

+4.7.2.
 The limits of the apparent surface in the direction of the reference axis of a light-signalling lamp shall be determined.
 However, in the case of category 5 and 6 direction indicators, the limits of the light emitting surface shall be determined.
 This requirement shall not apply to rear-registration plate illuminating lamps.

-4.7.6.
-In the case of a category S3 or S4 stop lamp, which is intended to be mounted inside the vehicle a sample plate or sample plates (in case of different possibilities) as supplied (see paragraph 3.1.2.8.) shall be positioned in front of the lamp to be tested, in the geometrical position(s) as described in the application drawing(s) (see paragraph 3.1.2.2.).
+4.7.3.
+In the case of a lamp, which is intended to be mounted inside the vehicle a sample plate or sample plates (in case of different possibilities) as supplied (see paragraph 3.1.2.8.) shall be positioned in front of the lamp to be tested, in the geometrical position(s) as described in the application drawing(s) (see paragraph 3.1.2.2.).

-4.7.7.
-In the case where the lamp, at the discretion of the applicant, also has to be approved with LED substitute light source(s), all measurements, photometric and colorimetric, shall be repeated using the LED substitute light source(s) prescribed.

 4.8.
 Photometric measurements

 4.8.1.
 Measurement provisions